venkyyara/HCL_Project/README.md

  My project is to build an informative bot.
- And I have done it using BASH SCRIPT in linux operating system Open terminal in linux or ubuntu and type sh file_name.sh. so my files are main.sh and firefox.sh.
+ And I have done it using BASH SCRIPT in linux operating system Open terminal in linux or ubuntu and type sh file_name.sh.
- To run main.sh the command is "sh main.sh".
+ So my file is Informative_Bot.sh.
- To run firefox.sh the command is "sh firefox.sh".
+ To run Informative_Bot.sh the command is "sh Informative_Bot.sh".
+ Features of my Informative Bot are file_management, System_handling, Whatsapp_chat, Firefox_Search, System_Info, Password_Manager, Date&Time.
+For password manager, I have used SQLite as backend database to store the username, password and app(reference).
+To do that create a database named "database.db" and create a table named "store" with 3 columns named as "username", "password", "app" in SQLite.
-Now I have added 6 features to my bot.
+Explore the features provided for my bot.
-You can see those features in main.sh.
-And also done 1 feature "firefox.sh".